 Congratulations, you’re going to Walt Disney World – now what?
 If it’s your first visit, your head must be swirling questions.
 Questions about packing, dining, and FastPasses for sure.
-To help with your planning, here are nine insider tips for first visit to Disney World.
+To help with your planning, here are nine insider tips for first Disney World visit.

 I adore the first photo above.
-This is The Kid’s first photo of her first visit visit to Walt Disney World.
+This is The Kid’s first photo of her first Disney World visit.
 Just look at that smile.
 After months of planning, we were ready for Disney transportation to whisk us away to Magic Kingdom.

 I really wish I would have listened to the dozens of blogs I read and the friends I talked to about Walt Disney World before my family’s first trip.
 Stuck in my little Disney bubble at home, I checked and re-checked itineraries, planned dining reservations down to the minute, and packed and re-packed our suitcases.